(a) Expedited Processing of Disclosure Statement

 the proponent shall file a notice along with the proposed plan or disclosure statement.
 The notice shall specify why the relief requested is appropriate.
 A sample notice is available on the Court’s website.

-At the hearing on a request under subparagraph (a) the Court may also, either on its own initiative or at the request of a party in interest, consider whether a deadline for confirming a proposed plan should be extended.
+At the hearing on a request under subparagraph (a) of this rule the Court may also, either on its own initiative or at the request of a party in interest, consider whether a deadline for confirming a proposed plan should be extended.